epiccurious/jade-diy/README.md

 7. If you haven't done it yet, plug in your device.

-8. .
+8. Enable read-write permissions for your device.
+    ```bash
+    sudo chmod a+rw /dev/ttyACM0
+    ```

+9. Flash (install) Jade onto your device.
 Run the following command in Terminal:
     ```bash
     idf.py flash
     ```
     - Please note: On a slow computer, this step can take ___ minutes.

-8. You should see the Jade initialization screen on your device.
+10. You should see the Jade initialization screen on your device.

 ## Advanced Instructions (Secure Boot)